Nagi-ovo/MyProsettings/README.md

 # TODO
 - [x] Case insensitive
+- [x] fixed a digit percision bug in the gif preview
 - [ ] a cloud database
 - [ ] number insensitive
 - [ ] Extend the database